 Theater work at that time was considered roughly on a par with hotel band and club date jobs—ones that provided steady incomes but did not necessarily attract the highest-level players.
 (There were always exceptions to this and I have met a number of players in these areas of the industry throughout my career who were fine improvisers, knew thousands of tunes, and could create any harmony part to the melodies of these tunes in a millisecond.)
 Typically, these jobs were considered entry-level work for young players or for those at the end of their careers.
 Woodwind doublers could gain experience doing these jobs while continuing to study, all with the hope of elevating their abilities in order to be considered for the more prestigious work.
 However, by the millennium, most of the best work had disappeared as a steady source of income for all musicians while musical theater orchestras survived.

 So then why is it still necessary for a woodwind doubler to continue to study one’s instruments beyond the university if the majority of the work available to them nowadays is within their capabilities?
 Perhaps the answer can be gleaned by looking back at the doublers of the 1950s/1960s/1970s.
 The woodwind doublers who were most successful during that period always seemed to be studying one or more instruments with a renowned teacher.
 Some even studied composition, arranging and/or piano.
 While it is true that many did not attend universities or conservatories, their desire to improve was never in question.
-(Perhaps because they did not have as much formal schooling as today’s doublers, they were more driven to study.)
+(Perhaps because they did not have as much formal schooling as is available for today’s doublers, they were more driven to study.)
 Studying with a master of a particular instrument was considered a normal occurrence for the most successful 30/40/50-year-old doubler during those years.
 It added to the sense of pride that they had in their abilities and that they exhibited in all facets of life.
 My observation as a young player was that being an excellent doubling musician was an enviable profession, one that was manifested by the players themselves.

 Even though the musical industry circumstances have changed dramatically as stated above, there is another reason for studying one’s instrument(s)—the single most important reason for playing music as well as the reason for this article.
 And that speaks to the feeling, the excitement that discovering more about music can offer.